The Big 5 & Zanzibar Beach

 After breakfast, you drive to Tarangire National Park where your safari starts.
 This lovely park has the largest concentrations of elephants in the world and the highest number of breeding bird species.
 Especially during the dry season, Tarangire National park is packed with wildlife.
 Big cats like lions, cheetahs and leopards, but also the seldom seen Kudu, Oryx and Gerenuk.
 If you are lucky you can even spot the tree-climbing python.
 The Tarangire River draws huge herds of wildebeest, zebras, gazelles, as well as predators who prey upon them.
 Later in the afternoon you drive for dinner and overnight to Sangaiwe Tented Lodge, a peaceful setting with great views over Lake Burunge.
 Read more about Tarangire.

 Discover today one of Africa’s Seven Natural Wonders, called the Ngorongoro Crater.
 It shelters close to 30.000 animals including the Big 5.
 The crater teems with zebras, buffaloes, lions, wildebeest, elephants, flamingos, ostriches, hippos, cheetahs and a small population of the rare black rhino.
 In the late afternoon you visit a traditional Maasai village to get an insight in the lifestyle of these graceful warriors.
-After an exhilarating day on safari, you will return to Eileen’s Trees Inn for dinner and overnight.
-For those who have still energy left, you can visit a night club, dance and have some drinks.
+After an exhilarating day on safari, you will return to Eileen’s trees inn for dinner.
+This being an African day experience, today you will have opportunity to taste the African dishes.
+After dinner you will visit the Karatu town to experience African life in a night club where you will interact with the local people and dance the African “Bongo flavor” music and try the local “Kilimanjaro” beer Overnight will be at Eileen’s trees inn.
 Read more about the Ngorongoro Crater.

 Day 5: Zanzibar beach